 Campus Carry: Frequently Asked Questions

 A. Texas Governor Greg Abbott signed Senate Bill 11 ("campus carry"), which allows for the carrying of concealed handguns on Texas public institution campuses by concealed handgun license (CHL) holders.
-The purpose of the campus carry policy is to provide guidance on how the law will be implemented at the UT Health Science Center at San Antonio, while maintaining the safety of our campus community.
+The purpose of the campus carry policy is to provide guidance on how the law will be implemented at the UT Health San Antonio, while maintaining the safety of our campus community.

 Q2.
 When does the new law take effect?